What to Avoid During your Home Purchase

 Don't switch banks or move cash around in your accounts.
 Most lenders will instruct the submission of recent bank statements for all of your accounts: savings, checking, money market, and other assets.
 To eliminate potential fraud, most loans want detailed paperwork to determine the source of all funds.
 Even for practical reasons, transferring finances or changing banks might make it harder for the lender to verify your account history.

 Don't give earnest money directly to the seller in a FSBO (for sale by owner) purchase.
 As a rule, your good faith deposit is yours, not the seller's up until the deal closes.
 Some sellers might not realize that any good faith funds must go toward your expenses upon closing.
 An attorney or other type of neutral party can hang onto your funds, or you may place them temporarily into a trust account until closing.
 Should your home purchase fail, your contract with the seller should dictate where the good faith funds should go.

-Refresh Funding can answer questions about these "Don'ts" and many others.
+At Refresh Funding, we answer questions about this process every day.
 Give us a call at 305-800-3863.